Sole proprietor reviewing short-term business loan options on a laptop at a small business desk

 The SBA Microloan program is often the most affordable option for sole proprietors who qualify.
 The average SBA Microloan is $13,000 according to SBA Microloan program data, with interest rates typically between 8% and 13% — far below most alternative lenders.

 Key Takeaway: Sole proprietors have at least five distinct short-term financing options, with APRs ranging from 8% to over 350%.
-The SBA Microloan program offers the lowest rates but has stricter eligibility — making it worth pursuing first before turning to MCAs or high-rate term loans.
+The SBA Microloan program offers the lowest rates but has stricter eligibility, making it worth pursuing first before turning to MCAs or high-rate term loans.

 How Does Your Credit Score Affect What You Qualify For?

 According to the Federal Reserve’s 2024 Report on the Economic Well-Being of U.S. Households, 43% of small business financing applicants with credit scores below 620 were denied by traditional lenders.
-Alternative lenders fill this gap but charge significantly higher rates to compensate for risk.
+Alternative lenders fill this gap but charge significantly higher rates to compensate for the added risk.

 What Are the Risks Sole Proprietors Should Watch For?